gersonmoraes/dryunit/README.md

 - At build time, dryunit will check anything that looks like a test file in the build context and check its internal cache mechanism for preprocessed suites.
 - If none is found, an instance of OCaml parser will be created to extract a structured representation of the test file.
 - Cache is done in one file for the whole directory.
-Updated according to timestamps.
+Updated according to timestamps and compiler version.
 Default directory is (`_build/.dryunit`).
 - The extension does nothing if outside a build directory.